dhruvbansal26/MoneyWise/README.md

 The application has been successfully deployed on [Vercel](https://vercel.com/).
 Any updates pushed to the main branch will automatically trigger deployment.

-## Contribution

-Contributions are welcome!
-If you'd like to contribute to MoneyWise, please fork the repository and create a pull request with your proposed changes.
-Be sure to follow the project's guidelines and coding conventions.

 ### Development Guidelines

 - Please ensure your code adheres to the established style and linting rules.